 Lisa Cambiotti

-Lisa Cambiotti is an accomplished customer service and account management leader with over 20 years of experience driving regional growth, optimizing operations, and delivering exceptional client support.
-As Customer Service Manager at Viking SupplyNet, she leads the Northeast region, overseeing more than $75 million in annual sales, 1,000+ customer accounts, and a team of 20 customer service representatives across seven locations.
+Lisa Cambiotti is an accomplished customer service and account management leader with over 25 years of experience driving regional growth, optimizing operations, and delivering exceptional client support.
+As Customer Service Manager at Viking SupplyNet, she has led the Northeast region, overseeing more than $75 million in annual sales, 1,000+ customer accounts, and a team of up to 20 customer service representatives across seven locations.
 Lisa is known for resolving complex challenges swiftly and effectively, building cross-functional collaboration, and delivering consistent results across departments.

 Before joining Viking SupplyNet, Lisa held several leadership roles at Plast-O-Matic Valves, where she played a key role in expanding international distribution, driving global sales during economic downturns, and providing technical training around the world.
 Her ability to build strong customer relationships and align service delivery with market demand significantly enhanced company performance and client satisfaction.